 Depth of invasion (DOI) in OSCC, particularly of the tongue, has been identified as an important prognostic indicator, and is therefore a core element.
-The Union for International Cancer Control (UICC)/American Joint Committee on Cancer (AJCC) TNM staging systems incorporate DOI in determining the tumour stage (T).^{16,17,34} DOI increases T by 1 step for every 5 mm, whereby T1 is tumour ≤ 20 mm (≤ 2 centimetres (cm)) and DOI ≤ 5 mm, T2 is tumour ≤ 20 mm (≤ 2 cm) and DOI ≥ 5 mm and ≤ 10 mm, T3 tumour is ≥ 20 mm (≥ 2 cm) and ≤ 40 mm (≤ 4 cm) and ≥ 10 mm DOI and T4a is tumour ≥ 40 mm (≥ 4 cm) or any tumour ≥ 10 mm DOI.
+The Union for International Cancer Control (UICC)/American Joint Committee on Cancer (AJCC) TNM staging systems incorporate DOI in determining the tumour stage (T).
+16,17,34 T1 is tumour \leq 20 mm (\leq 2 centimetres (cm)) and DOI \leq 5 mm, T2 is tumour \leq 20 mm (\leq 2 cm) and DOI \leq 5 mm or a tumour \leq 20 mm (\leq 2 cm) and \leq 40 mm (\leq 4 cm) with DOI \leq 10 mm, T3 tumour is \leq 20 mm (\leq 2 cm) and \leq 40 mm (\leq 4 cm) and \leq 10 mm DOI or a tumour \leq 40 mm (\leq 4 cm) with DOI \leq 10 mm, and T4a is tumour \leq 40 mm (\leq 4 cm) and \leq 10 mm DOI.
 DOI measures the invasiveness of the carcinoma.
 To measure DOI, the basement membrane is identified, and an imaginary line is drawn across the tumour.
 A vertical or 'plumb line' extends to the deepest part of the tumour which represents the DOI.
+When the tumour is widely dispersed (see Note 10 - PATTERN OF INVASIVE FRONT), the measurement should be from the most distance tumour nest.
 It is important to note that DOI is not synonymous with tumour thickness.
-An exophytic tumour (Figure 2A) may be thicker than an ulcerative tumour (Figure 2B), but the DOI of the ulcerative lesion may be greater.^{35,36}
+An exophytic tumour (Figure 2A) may be thicker than an ulcerative tumour (Figure 2B), but the DOI of the ulcerative lesion may be greater.

-The maximum DOI should be recorded as core and the discussion should include how/why DOI is different than tumour thickness.^{18,37-39}
+The maximum DOI should be recorded as core and the discussion should include how/why DOI is different than tumour thickness.
+18,37-39

-Figure 2A: Measuring depth of invasion. © 2024 International Collaboration on Cancer Reporting Limited (ICCR).
+Figure 2A: Measuring depth of invasion.

+© 2024 International Collaboration on Cancer Reporting Limited (ICCR).

-Figure 2B: Measuring depth of invasion. © 2024 International Collaboration on Cancer Reporting Limited (ICCR).
+Figure 2B: Measuring depth of invasion.

+© 2024 International Collaboration on Cancer Reporting Limited (ICCR).